yamhiroto/IOT-Geolocalisation-ML/Data_Challenges/Geolocalisation/Readme.md

 # Geolocalisation Data Challenge

+This project is part of my Data Science degree at Télécom Paris.

 ## Objective

 A company that produces connected device needs to locate the position of their device.
 They could use GPS but using prediction based on data seems cheaper.